hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 Hyperdrive is built with modular storage and networking in mind -- you can store drive contents however you like, and you can replicate them over any NodeJS stream.
 This flexibility has benefits, but it makes it harder to get started.
 To that end, we've created a cross-platform background service (a daemon) that handles storage/networking for you, while giving you a variety of ways to access daemon-managed drives.

 The daemon's a long-running service, so it can keep your drives online and available to readers.
-It's also great for DHT health: since the DHT node on your computer is stable, the DHT's routing table contains fewer offline nodes.
+It's also great for DHT health: since the node on your computer is stable, the DHT's routing table contains fewer offline nodes.
 This translates to faster key lookups, meaning faster loading times.

 Most importantly, the daemon serves as a central point for exposing drives to external services -- currently we support a [gRPC](https://grpc.io/) API, with a corresponding [NodeJS client library](https://github.com/andrewosh/hyperdrive-daemon-client), and a FUSE interface.

 [FUSE](https://github.com/libfuse/libfuse) allows us to emulate a native filesystem directory from within our NodeJS code.
 It lets us turn Hyperdrives into normal directories on your computer!
-This means that whenever the daemon is running, you'll be able to access drives directly from within the OSX Finder, say, inside the `~/Hyperdrive` directory.
+This means that whenever the daemon is running, you'll be able to access drives directly from within the OSX Finder, say, as virtual directories inside `~/Hyperdrive`.

 With FUSE, drives are instantly accessible to other programs.
 You can watch movies using VLC, load PDFs using your favorite reader program, and use Unix utilities like `find` and `ls` to explore drives.
 We go into more depth in the "Getting Started" section below.